FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 <blockquote class="reaction"><div class="reaction_text">On a personal point, I'm not a fan of Forcepoint's <a target="_blank" href="https://en.wikipedia.org/wiki/Forcepoint#Forcepoint">ties to the military industrial complex</a>, but they are diligent and quick with upkeep of their underlying products like false blocks from <a target="_blank" href="https://en.wikipedia.org/wiki/BlackSpider_Technologies_Limited">blackspider / SurfControl</a>.</div><img class="kiwi" src="/assets/kiwis/speak.svg"></blockquote>

-Among these corporate proxies, it's not uncommon to have packet sniffing capabilities, preventing connections that don't pass the sniff-test of "looks like normal internet access".
+Among these corporate proxies, it's standard to have packet sniffing capabilities, preventing connections that don't pass the sniff-test of "looks like normal internet access".
 Going forward, we will circumvent this and do so in a way that makes dev tools happy.
 Before that, let's clear the elephants in the room...

 <blockquote class="reaction"><div class="reaction_text">Probably the time to mention, that as much as any other post, my blog's <a target="_blank" href="/about/#disclaimer">disclaimer</a> applies.</div><img class="kiwi" src="/assets/kiwis/drillHappy.svg"></blockquote>